Kishan Reddy demands probe into ORR lease

-Addressing a press conference here on Sunday, Kishan Reddy said the ORR was estimated to grow at least 10 percent annually and if the toll fee was increased by 5 to 10 percent, there was a possibility that the income may touch Rs.70,000 crore.
+Kishan Reddy said the ORR was estimated to grow at least 10 percent annually and if the toll fee was increased by 5 to 10 percent, there was a possibility that the income may touch Rs 70,000 crore

 Hyderabad: Alleging irregularities in the leasing of the Outer Ring Road (ORR) to a private party by the State government, union Tourism Minister G Kishan Reddy said there was a need to probe the entire lease process, which he alleged would cause a huge loss to the exchequer.